ResearchComputing/Documentation/docs/cloud/azure/budget-actions/budget-actions.md

 ## Configuring Azure budget action

 Cost control is a critical component to maximizing the value of your investment in the cloud.
 To configure a Budget and Budget actions in Azure, you'll complete the following actions by using the steps provided in each section.
+This document specifically outlines an example of how to setup a budget action to shutdown virtual machine when it meets the configured alert condition.

 These actions included in this tutorial allow you to: